 Selective invoice factoring lets businesses choose which invoices they want to factor and which they'd like to handle themselves.
 It allows companies to account for a number of factors that can affect income — such as the time it takes individual customers to pay invoices, peaks in trading and unique agreements with specific customers.

-This type of invoice factoring involves an ongoing relationship with your lender but gives you the option to choose which invoices you finance and when.
+Like whole turnover factoring, selective also usually involves a year-long contract.
+However, it gives you the option to choose which invoices you finance and when.
 These features makes this brand of factoring a sound option for small businesses who deal with a diverse array of clients and customers.
 But it can be more expensive.

-- A flexible format that allows a company to capitalize on profitable customers while leaving out invoices they expect to be paid quickly.
+- Save by leaving out invoices they expect to be paid quickly.

-- Typically higher rates than those offered by whole turnover factoring and doesn’t allow for the same hands-off approach.
+- Typically higher rates than those offered by whole turnover factoring.

 If your company needs income quickly, possibly to cover a one-time payment or meet the monthly payroll, you might consider spot or single factoring.
 This is for when you’re looking to access the funds from one invoice or a single load as quickly as possible.